Abai/qwen-code-local/README.md

 The Docker image is built from `Dockerfile` and includes:

 - llama.cpp server
-- Node.js and npm for Claude Code
+- Node.js and npm for Qwen Code
 - Python dependencies for Hugging Face Hub access
 - Developer user with appropriate permissions